speced/bikeshed/docs/markup.md

 which triggers special formatting in the CSS stylesheet.
 Starting one with "Issue: " will add a `class='issue'` to the paragraph.
 Starting one with "Advisement: " will add a `<strong class=advisement>` around the contents of the paragraph.
+Starting one with "Assertion: " will add a `class=assertion` to the paragraph.

 More of Markdown will be supported in the future, as is adherence to the CommonMark specification.